apache/cordova-plugin-media/README.md

 ### Methods

-- `media.getCurrentAmplitude`: Returns the current position within an audio file.
+- `media.getCurrentAmplitude`: Returns the current amplitude of the current recording.

 - `media.getCurrentPosition`: Returns the current position within an audio file.